 About the Course Web Pages

-This web site is designed to help you get as much out of this course as possible--you can use it to find out how you will be graded, what reading and writing assignments are due and when, how to subscribe to the course listserv for your section, what books are on reserve for your use in Reed Library, what the mid-term exam will look like, and how to use the world-wide web for research.
+These web pages are designed to help you get as much out of this course as possible--you can use it to find out how you will be graded, what reading and writing assignments are due and when, how to subscribe to the course listserv for your section, what books are on reserve for your use in Reed Library, what the mid-term exam will look like, and how to use the world-wide web for research.
 Please take the time over the weekend after the first day of classes to read this page carefully and to familiarize yourself with the other pages for this course.
-Please get in the habit of checking back to these pages to keep track of changes to the syllabus and advice on papers and the mid-term exam, as well as to surf the ever-expanding list of links to interesting web pages related to the course.
+Please get in the habit of checking back to these pages to keep track of changes to the syllabus, advice on papers and the mid-term exam, and to surf the ever-expanding list of links to interesting web pages related to the course.
 And please contact me anytime (see above for my coordinates) if you have ideas about how to improve these pages or the course as a whole.
 I hope you enjoy taking this course as much as I enjoy teaching it!

-This course will give us the opportunity to read and compare works that employ haunting or spirit possession as a central motif.
-In it, we will consider how and to what ends storytellers from a variety of cultures and historical periods use ghosts in their narratives.
+This course is designed to give us the opportunity to read and compare works that employ haunting or spirit possession as a central motif.
+In it, we'll consider how and to what ends storytellers from a variety of cultures and historical periods use ghosts in their narratives.
 Doing this well will require us to foster skills and habits of reading closely and attentively, thinking critically and analytically, listening actively and carefully, speaking thoughtfully and concisely, and writing clearly and engagingly.
 This course fulfills the Part IIB requirement of the GCP and is a core course for students in the English major.
-You may choose to take this course for honors credit as part of the new Honors Program in the English Department.
-If you are interested in doing this, please come to my office hours during the first two weeks of classes for more information.

 Texts.
-There are six books and a xeroxed course reader in the bookstore for you to purchase:
+There are seven books and a xeroxed course reader in the bookstore for you to purchase:

 Critical/Creative Response Papers (30%).
-You must turn in two short critical response essays, each of which should be a thesis-driven analytical or persuasive essay (each worth 15% of your base grade).
+You must turn in three short critical response essays, each of which should be an analytical or persuasive essay (each worth 10% of your base grade).
 With my permission, you may substitute a creative response paper for one of the critical response papers.
 Specific assignments will be posted on the web well in advance of the due date.

 Mid-Term Exam/Final Essay (40%).
-I will provide detailed information on both the mid-term exam and the six-to-eight-page final essay (each worth 20% of your base grade) later in the semester.
-We will arrange for a mandatory individual conference on your final paper topic after Spring break.
+I will provide detailed information on both the mid-term exam and the five-to-eight-page final essay (each worth 20% of your base grade) later in the semester.
+We will arrange for a mandatory individual conference on your final paper topic after spring break.

 Schedule of Assignments